LookCut - Weight Loss Longevity Fitness - Healthy fitness for lasting weight loss

 “A substance with an inherent property that tends to destroy life or impair health”

 Without realizing it, most of us consume SEVERAL substances that meet exactly this definition several times per day.
-Things like processed sugars which cause excess insulin which in turn kills cells, trans fats which destroy your circulation, hydrolyzed proteins that are toxic in the same way MSG is, and many many others.
+Things like processed sugars which cause excess insulin which in turn kills cells, trans fats which destroy your circulation, hydrolyzed proteins that are toxic in the same way MSG is, and many others.

 The collective impact all of these poisons in our food is to prematurely wear out your physiology at an accelerated pace!